TheWorkoutDigest

 Combining a higher-density carb like potatoes with protein and a high-fiber carb (like cruciferous veggies) is a great way to make this work.
 Something as simple as potatoes, lean protein, and a whole bunch of veg can provide a high-energy meal for those on a weight-loss diet without leaving you feeling hungry.

-Feeding for a competition can be tricky, but it shouldn’t differ too much from your day to day feeding/training habits.
+Feeding for a competition can be tricky, but it shouldn’t differ too much from your day-to-day feeding/training habits.

 If you’re competing at a regionals or similar event, you may be performing multiple workouts per day – something that is new to many CrossFit enthusiasts.
 The same principles apply: you need to provide the same level of carbohydrates and proteins as any other workout, but you’re just going to have to eat more often.